 - Will FirstCall work in a blackout?

-Yes, the FirstCall alarm will work for up to 70 hours during a blackout.
-For added protection, if the power has been disconnected FirstCall will also make calls to your family and friends alerting them to the power problem.
-However, to avoid waking them up unnecessarily in the middle of the night, those calls will only be made during the day and evening.
-Additionally, a disconnect message will be heard from the loudspeaker in the alarm unit if the power or the telephone line is disconnected, but again only during the day and evening.
-The disconnect message is repeated every 30 minutes but will stop repeating if the OK button is pressed.
+A power disconnect message will be heard from the loudspeaker in the base unit if the power or the telephone line is disconnected, but only during daylight and evening hours.
+The disconnect message is repeated every 30 minutes but it will stop repeating if the OK button is pressed.

 - Will FirstCall work if my phone is left off the hook?